lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 +++
 Hello!
 My name is Jen and I'm the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.

 In short, I am a company of one.
-I am the one who answers the customer support emails and I am the one who deploys major features.
-I am the one who updates our API docs and knowledge base, the one who designs, writes and sends out our bi-monthly newsletters and I am the one who designed the logo.
+I am the one who answers the customer support emails and I am the one who codes and deploys features.
+I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and I am the one who designed the logo.

-I also have a life outside of Lunch Money!
-I am happily married and always make time to eat regular meals and attend Chinese class 3 days a week for 1.5 hours.
-I also attend 1-hour tutoring sessions twice a week.
-And we have a healthy social life, made even more possible by the advent of Zoom.

-In the last 7 days, I averaged 6 hours of work per day for a total of a 45 hour work week.
+In the last 7 days, I averaged 6 hours of work per day for a total of a 45 hour work week which means I also had time to live a normal life outside of work.

 The reason I'm sharing this is because I want to demystify the solo founder lifestyle and share some optimizations that I've picked up along the way that has made this attainable for me.